darinnstathos/azure-network-protocols/README.md

 <Strong>What does the ping command do?</strong>

-<p>In simple terms, the "ping" command is like sending a message to another device on a network to see if it's there and how long it takes for the message to come back.
+<p>The "ping" command is like sending a message to another device on a network to see if it's there and how long it takes for the message to come back.
 It helps you check if a device is reachable and measure the time it takes for data to travel between your device and the target device.
 It's like saying "Hey, are you there?" and waiting for a response to know if the device is active and how fast it responds.</p>

 <img src="https://i.imgur.com/valueBV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>